 When and how should you tell your guests about your room blocks?

 A wedding room block isn’t useful unless your guests are aware of it.
 Therefore, you should definitely include room block details on your wedding website before your save-the-date goes out.
 That way, when guests check out your wedding website after receiving your save-the-date, they’ll see all of the details on the room blocks.
 You might also want to email your out-of-town guests directly to provide room block information, if you’re concerned they won’t look at your wedding website.
 If your room block has a cut-off date, don’t be afraid to send out email reminders as that date nears.
-Your guests won’t want to lose out on that discounted room rate if they can help it!
+Your guests won’t want to lose out on that discounted group rate if they can help it!